Pest Degree Days

 The IPM staff have provided information on base temperatures and degree-day accumulation thresholds, as they relate to development stages for specific pests.
 Weather data are obtained from a 19-station array of automated weather stations in Illinois, operated by WARM, called the Illinois Climate Network or ICN (Hollinger et al. 1994).

 Pest degree-day totals are computed using the sine wave method of Allen (1976).
 One- and two-week projections are based on the past 11 years of climate data (Easterling et al., 1990) at each ICN site.
 All pest degree-day accumulations have a maximum temperature of 95° F, above which development of the organism does not progress.
-Daily maps of degree-day accumulations and projections are provided to indicate the locations of approaching specific degree-day totals as the growing season develops.

 Quality control of weather data is a high priority.
 However, degree-day data based on the most recent information must be considered as provisional because data are provided here early each day through a totally automated process.
-Sensor malfunctions at weather stations, as well as communication and power interruptions at the sites, do occur, any of which may influence downloaded data.
-These occurrences could result in spurious degree-day accumulations prior to manual quality control verification and needed data edits.
+Sensor malfunctions at weather stations, as well as communication and power interruptions at the sites, do occur, which may influence downloaded data.
+These occurrences could result in spurious degree-day accumulations prior to quality control verification and data edits.

 References: